qcif/nextcloud-sync-cron/README.md

 If the `.netrc` file is not used, the password is passed to the Nextcloud command line client via command line arguments.
 This is a limitation of the Nextcloud command line client.

+## Some values cannot contain spaces

+The configuration file does not support values with spaces in them for `unsyncedfolders`, `davpath` and `exclude`.

+The only configuration items that can contain spaces are the `username`, `password`, `local` and `remote` directories.

 ## Some errors will produce output